pi-tv/pi-tv.github.io/_posts/2001-01-01-armbian-hdmi-framebuffer-mode.md

 title: Armbian HDMI framebuffer mode
 tags: [Armbian, Linux, Orange Pi, HDMI, Framebuffer]
 desc: Configure Orange Pi framebuffer resolution
+date: 2019-07-25
 ---

 # Armbian HDMI framebuffer mode

-My Orange Pi PC 2 (Armbian 5.83 with a mainline kernel) always outputs video to a HDMI TV using the **1920x1080@60** mode.
+My Orange Pi PC 2 (Armbian 5.83 with a mainline kernel) always outputs video to HDMI TV using the **1920x1080@60** mode.
 Loader gets this resolution from the TV itself.

-But this resolution isn't comfortable to work in the console.
-Characters are very small.
+This resolution isn't comfortable to work in the console because characters are very small.
-And it would be nice to have them, for example, twice bigger, because eyes just get very tired.
+It would be nice to have them, for example, twice bigger, because eyes just get very tired.

-It can be changed.
-Just put this line:
+It can be changed by putting this line:

 ```text
 extraargs=drm_kms_helper.edid_firmware=HDMI-A-1:edid/1280x720.bin video=HDMI-A-1:1280x720@60
 ```

-into the "/boot/armbianEnv.txt", save and reboot.
+into the "/boot/armbianEnv.txt".
+Then save and reboot.